tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/Java SDK/升级到 XML Java SDK_intl.md

 The name of an XML SDK bucket consists of a user-defined string and an APPID that are connected by a dash ("-").
 For example, `examplebucket-1250000000`, where `examplebucket` is a user-defined string, and `1250000000` is an APPID.

->?APPID is one of the Tencent Cloud account IDs, and is used to associate with cloud resources.
+>APPID is one of the Tencent Cloud account IDs, and is used to associate with cloud resources.
 After applying for a Tencent Cloud account successfully, you will be assigned an APPID automatically.
 APPID can be found in **Account Info** on the [Tencent Cloud Console](https://console.cloud.tencent.com/).

 Refer to the following sample code to set a bucket: